dsmjs/.github/CONTRIBUTING.md

 ### Your first PR

-If you are new to the process of making contributions through sending a pull-request to a project, [this tutorial][PRs-link] can help get you started.
+If you are new to the process of making contributions through sending a pull-request to a project, work through [this tutorial][PR-tutorial] to get started or [this video course][PR-course] for more details.

 ### Commit Convention